mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

   }
 ```

-When loading the Console Home Page, the project `Frontend Gateway` will be rendered accordingly:
+When loading the Home Page of the Console, the project `Frontend Gateway` will be rendered accordingly:

 ![new-cards-detail](img/new-cards-detail.png)